 - Pass the NBRC credentialing exam(s)

-The only difference is in step #9, which involves the NBRC credentialing exams.
-Again, to become an RRT, you need to pass the TMC exam with a high-cut score and then pass the CSE.
-This is the only additional step required to earn the RRT credential.
+Note: The only significant difference lies in step #9, which involves the NBRC credentialing exams.
+To become an RRT, candidates must pass the Therapist Multiple-Choice (TMC) exam with a high-cut score and then successfully complete the Clinical Simulation Exam (CSE).
+This additional step is required to earn the RRT credential.

 - Assessing patients with lung diseases